SikamikanikoBG/codelens/README.md

 The intuitive terminal interface lets you:
 - Navigate with arrow keys (↑↓←→)
-- Toggle selection with Space
-- Fully select directories with Ctrl+Space
+- Select files and directories with Space (includes all sub-elements)
 - Switch sections with Tab
 - Configure options with function keys (F1-F6)
 - Confirm with Enter